-Oh hi guys, welcome back to another blog post.
-This weeks recipe is for a no-bake tart Strawberry and White Chocolate Tart.
-With a buttery biscuit base, white chocolate and fresh strawberry filling decorated with double cream and more fresh strawberries.
+Oh hi guys, welcome back to another blog post!
+This weeks recipe is for a No-Bake Strawberry and White Chocolate Tart.
+With a buttery biscuit base, white chocolate and fresh strawberry filling decorated with double cream and even more fresh strawberries this No-Bake White Chocolate and Strawberry Tart will surely make your day!

 To make the biscuit base I followed the same method that I used when making my Tablet Cheesecake or my Galaxy Caramel Cheesecake.
-I made it using Golden Oreos and Hobnobs, these are my favourite combination of biscuit.
+I made it using Golden Oreos and Hobnobs, these are my favourite combination of biscuits especially for bases.
 Next, pop this into a flan tin rather than a round cake tin.

 The filling is white chocolate, double cream and strawberries.
-It really is such a super easy dessert to make.
-Just cut the strawberries up into small cubes and put them into the bottom of the flan tin.
-Then covered them with chocolate filling.
-This recipe does need to set in the fridge preferably overnight to allow the chocolate to set.
+It really is such a super easy and quick dessert to make.
+Just cut the strawberries up into small cubes and line them into the bottom of the flan tin.
+Then cover them with white chocolate filling.
+This recipe does need to be set in the fridge, preferably overnight to allow the chocolate to set properly.

-To decorate the cheesecake with my Wilton 1M Piping Tip and piped 2 borders of cream.
-I then decorated with full strawberries around the outside and I cut some more strawberries and filled the centre.
-I did think about adding some sprinkles but I had run out of white chocolate stars.
+To decorate the tart I used my Wilton 1M Piping Tip and piped 2 borders of cream.
+I then decorated with full strawberries around the outside and cut up some more strawberries, filling the centre.
+I did think about adding some sprinkles but I had run out of white chocolate stars, but you can add some if they are available.

 What Equipment Will I Need?